ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 Login requests happen when the User makes an HTTP GET request "/Identity/Account/Login/" which will get a response from Chirp.Web if everything is in order.

+The authentication process is handled as follows
+The User first submits their login credentials
+Then the Chirp.Web handles the authentication process and confirms if the credentials are valid

 ## Process

 ### Build, test, release, and deployment